 Pay attention to the metrics you track and continually optimize your campaigns.

-A good marketing automation tool (like Agile CRM) provides you with everything that you need to create powerful drip campaigns for an easy flow of leads through your sales pipeline.
+A good marketing automation tool provides you with everything that you need to create powerful drip campaigns for an easy flow of leads through your sales pipeline.

 When marketing automation is integrated with your CRM, it’s easy to segment the audience based on lead scores, referring demography and behavior.